South Africa birthday party shooting: Eight killed in Gqeberha, Eastern Cape

 No arrests have been made but a manhunt is under way.

-Those killed and injured have not been identified but police say the owner of the attacked house was among them.
+Those killed and injured have not been identified but police said the owner of the attacked house was among them.

-"These victims were killed by criminals, and we will not rest until we find out what happened and who was responsible for [this] callous and cold-blooded attack on these unsuspecting victims," said Eastern Cape Police Commissioner Nomthetheleli Lillian Mene.
+"These victims were killed by criminals, and we will not rest until we find out what happened and who was responsible for [this] callous and cold-blooded attack on these unsuspecting victims," said Eastern Cape Police Commissioner Nomthetheleli Lillian Mene about Sunday afternoon's attack.

-The police minister and the national police commissioner are expected to visit the scene of the Sunday afternoon attack.
+The police minister and the national police commissioner are expected to visit Gqeberha, formerly known as Port Elizabeth, on Monday.

 South Africa has one of the highest gun crime rates in the world but random mass shootings are uncommon.